 A telescope under 3″ will be brought out nearly every clear night, whereas a telescope made of steel, iron, and glass will rarely be brought out because it would be a major chore to load up and transport.

 It is hard to believe, but the mount is often more important than the scope itself.

-Without amount that is solid and steady, you cannot even begin to focus the telescope correctly, let alone take astral photography or time elapsed photography.
+Without a solid and steady amount, you cannot even begin to focus the telescope correctly, let alone take astral photography or time elapsed photography.

 A basic tripod is all that you need.
 They are solid, sturdy, and last a long time.
 Any good mount will cost a couple of hundred dollars, which puts into perspective the presumes quality of those telescopes that come with the amount.

 For telescope beginners, it’s important they read the operational manual provided to understand how to focus the lenses of the telescope for a particular use.

 They also need to know how to adjust the tripod if this is an accessory sold with the telescope.